Yuan-Hao Jiang

 Explainable Learning Outcomes Prediction: Information Fusion Based on Grades Time-Series and Student Behaviors

-CCF-A core-A* THCPL A
+CCF-A CORE-A* THCPL A

 Yuan-Hao Jiang, Zi-Wei Chen, Cong Zhao, Kezong Tang, Jicong Duan, Yizhou Zhou